jobf/FNF-PeoteView/readme.md

 (AKA JF)

-: Helped me learn how peote-view works
+: Helped me learn how peote-view works, and wrote the atlas sprite.

 - Semmi